WilsonMongwe/ClassificationAndRegressionExamples/README.md

 # Nested Sampling for SLP search
-Can Bayesian evidence be used for machine learning model selection?
+Can Bayesian evidence be used for machine learning model hyper-parameter optimization?

-In this mini project we search for the optimal number of hidden units in a single hidden layer perceptron (SLP) using the Nested Sampling approach of Skilling.
+In this short project we search for the optimal number of hidden units in a single hidden layer perceptron (SLP) using the Nested Sampling approach of Skilling.
 We document the results for the following datasets:

 	0) Regression problems - Boston house price dataset